ruricolist/cloture/README.md

     (letfn [(fst [xs] (CL:FIRST xs))]
       (fst '(1 2 3)))

-You will also need to spell out `CL:QUOTE` and `CL:FUNCTION` (or refer them), as Clojure quote is not the same thing as CL quote and sharp-quote is used in Clojure for a different person.
+You will also need to spell out `CL:QUOTE` and `CL:FUNCTION` (or refer them), as Clojure quote is not the same thing as CL quote and sharp-quote is used in Clojure for a different purpose.

     (ns ...
       (:require [CL :refer [QUOTE FUNCTION]]))